msherwood21/raytrace/Readme.md

   - ~~Create binary that essentially calls main~~
 - Docs
   - ~~Document the current interface and logic~~
+  - Add basic user guide to the Readme
 - Refactor
   - Record new design for interfacing with the raytracer library
   - Identify changes needed to facilitate design